bemcho/home-ai/README.md

     Package the native lib as a jar

     Next you need to package the native lib in a jar file by using the jar command to create a new jar file from a directory.
-    For your convenience naative libs for mac and windows are provided under native folder jar -xfv opencv-310.jar //now you have org folder jar is extracted jar -cMf opencv-native-310.jar org native //this way we pack opencv-310.jar opencv-native jar
+    For your convenience native libs for mac and windows are provided under native folder jar -xfv opencv-310.jar //now you have org folder jar is extracted jar -cMf opencv-native-310.jar org native //this way we pack opencv-310.jar opencv-native jar